-Black-eyed Susan is found all over North America and is very easy to grow.
+Black-eyed Susan is found all over North America and is easy to grow.
 They are safe from deer, are dry season tolerant, are very hardy, and require very little maintenance.
 They draw in butterflies, and birds will consume the seeds.
 In a group, this plant gives a great color to your garden.
-Most are yellow or orange, but there are some slightly brown petal varieties.
+Most are yellow or orange, but some are slightly brown petal varieties.
 They blossom in mid to late summer and last through fall.
 They can grow from 12 inches to several feet tall.
 Their leaves are furry and rough.
-They thrive most in full sun, but they can survive in partial shade.
+They thrive most in full sun but can survive in partial shade.
 To keep them blooming longer, remove the deadheads.
 If you don't have time for complete upkeep, leave the deadheads for the birds.
-Varieties of them could be perennial, annual, or biennial – before you make a purchase, pay attention to which kind you are getting.
+Varieties could be perennial, annual, or biennial “before you make a purchase, pay attention to which kind you are getting.

-Like the stems, the leaves are also covered with fine hairs and can easily bypass the stem's height when the flowers are in bloom.
+Like the stems, the leaves are also covered with fine hairs and can easily bypass the stem's height when the flowers bloom.
 It is an excellent addition to ornamental gardens.
-Bees, especially carpenter bees and mason bees, are attracted to the bright yellow and the mild floral scent of the flowers; Small rodents may also frequent the plant to nibble on the corn.
-Soil types include dry to slightly moist and are tolerating of loam, sandy or rocky material.
+Bees, especially carpenter and mason bees, are attracted to the bright yellow and the flowers' mild floral scent of the flowers; Small rodents may also frequent the plant to nibble on the corn.
+Soil types include dry to slightly moist and tolerate loam, sandy or rocky material.
 It can spread to form small colonies, but it is not aggressive.
 Yellow star grass is relatively low and is often overlooked, but it can often be recognized for heralding the arrival of spring once it is seen.
 It can grow best in zones 3 through 9.

 It would help if you used a large plastic pot to grow pond lilies.
 Allow for small holes in the sides or bottom for proper drainage.
 Fill the container with clay soil or loam, silt, and a small amount of time-released fertilizer used for aquatic soil.
 Keep the mixture at least three inches from the top of the pot.
 The rhizome should be planted eye up at a 45-degree angle close to one side of the pot.
 You should cover the soil with pea gravel and special care not to get the gravel close to the top of the rhizome.
-If not for the gravel, the soil would wash out or float off the pot.
-It would help if you placed the pot on the pond's bottom, allowing for the proper depth according to the variety of water lily being planted, mostly between six and eighteen inches.
+The soil would wash out or float off the pot if not for the gravel.
+It would help if you placed the pot on the pond's bottom, allowing for the proper depth according to the variety of water lilies being planted, mostly between six and eighteen inches.
 You can set the pot on rocks to adjust the height if needed.